-Meli liggins Chair of the Board No Board selected Ms. Higgins, one of our independent directors since 2013, to serve as our Non-Executive Chair of the Board and has av 2021 c e re-appointed her annually.
+In May 2021, our Board selected Ms. Higgins, one of our independent directors since 2013, to serve as our Non-Executive Chair of the Board and has since re-appointed her annually.
 Ms. Higgins is a qualified financial expert and has broad financial services and investment experience.
-In addition, she xperience on numerous public and private company boards, and during her tenure on our Board, has served on each of the Board's extensive e Our Board believes that Ms. Higgins' service with and knowledge of our company and her significant leadership experience enable hittees ng com iggins to help facilitate effective oversight of, and collaborative communications with, management and to provide important historical perspectives Board has also determined that Ms. Higgins continues to have the interest and capacity to meet the time requirements to serve company effectively as Non-Executive Chair of the Board.
+In addition, she has extensive experience on numerous public and private company boards, and during her tenure on our Board, has served on each of the Board's standing committees.
+Our Board believes that Ms. Higgins' service with and knowledge of our company and her significant leadership experience enable Ms. Higgins to help facilitate effective oversight of, and collaborative communications with, management and to provide important historical perspectives on the company.
+Our Board has also determined that Ms. Higgins continues to have the interest and capacity to meet the time requirements to serve effectively as Non-Executive Chair of the Board.